 June 19, 2014

-Cardea Fellow and senior Miurel Price is studying how dance therapy can improve the health of elderly populations.
+Cardea Fellow Miurel Price studied how dance therapy can improve the health of elderly populations.

 The Fayetteville, North Carolina native began working with Grace Healthcare of Durham, a local nursing home, to fulfill a service-learning requirement for a class called aging and health with Deborah Gold, associate professor of medical sociology.